The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 * Change the explosion graphics of the T2 power storages to properly represent the explosion size.
 * Add unit orders to the blips of the Aeon Decoy plane, if possible.
 (IssueGuard)
 * Nuke mines should have the option to auto explode, but be set to manual from the off.
+  * The commands for altering stance aren't accessible from sim.
 * Armored walls (and probably other walls) need to be repaired slower.
 * New prettier wall script involving a rotator, a slider, and position detection, for diagonals.
 * Tech 1 mobile shield generators?
 (Ella, Parashield, Umbra)